AmberWilkie/portfolio/src/articles/tech/set-up-a-new-computer.md

 - Scroll (arrow keys) up and down to move through commands.
 Type partial commands to filter, then scroll.
 - Auto-copy - just highlight text in iTerm and it will automatically be copied to the clipboard.

+Also be sure to set up your keybindings so you can jump between and delete words.
+Use [this guide](https://github.com/AmberWilkie/portfolio).

 ## oh my zsh
 If you, like me, want to make your terminal work for you, get [oh my zsh](https://github.com/robbyrussell/oh-my-zsh).
 Here's what my terminal prompt looks like: